assen-totin/cdn/README.md

 - No status code (with file metadata in the case of download authorisation)
 - Empty response

 In the first case the request will be allowed or denied based on the explicit status value in the response.
-In the second and third cases, the `cdn_matrix_upld` and `cdn_matrix_dnld` configuration parameters may override the built-in logic whether to allow or deny the request.
-If defined, each of these
+In the second and third cases, the `cdn_matrix_upld`, `cdn_matrix_dnld` and `cdn_matrix_del` configuration parameters may override the built-in logic whether to allow or deny the request - for file uploads, downloads and deletions respectively.

 ### Upload

-If defined, the `cdn_matrix_upld` must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
+If defined, the `cdn_matrix_upld` configuration parameter must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

 - Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
 - Authorisation request with authorisation value yielded empty response; default is `allow`.